 The 2019 version slid onto the scene with a refreshed home screen, presenting a cleaner, more user-friendly interface on launch of the application.
 But any ongoing success ultimately rests on a combination of older features mixed with its new automated features, a sign of Adobe’s increasing reliance on Sensei, their impressive AI engine.
 These changes will come as a welcome addition to anyone looking to step up their social game or assemble a quick and stylish family photo album.
 Other notable inclusions are its improved performance, support of HEIF (High Efficiency Image Format) and updated collage creator.

 Keen to learn more?
 Read below for the low-down on the most interesting new features of Photoshop Elements 2019.
-And if you're not sold, take a look at our guide to the best Adobe deals for the cheapest prices on full-fat Photoshop.
+If you're not sold, take a look at our guide to the best Adobe deals (opens in new tab) for the cheapest prices on full-fat Photoshop.
 Also, be sure to keep an eye on our Adobe MAX (opens in new tab) coverage for any big announcements regarding the software.

 Photoshop Elements 2019 review: Home screen